stts-se/rbg2p/README.md

 # rbg2p
-Utilities for rule based grapheme 2 phoneme rules
+Utilities for rule based grapheme to phoneme rules